Polyeuctus

-Saint Polyeuctus (also Polyeuctes, Polyeuktos, Greek: Πολύευκτος) of Melitene (died 10 January 259) was an ancient Roman saint.
+Saint Polyeuctus (also Polyeuctes, Polyeuktos, Greek: Πολύευκτος) of Melitene (died 10 January 259) is a Christian saint from the Roman era.

+Life

 Christian tradition states that he was a wealthy Roman army officer who was the first martyr in Melitene, Armenia, under Valerian.
+He and his friend Nearchus were members of the Legio XII Fulminata, based in Melitene.
+Certain historical inaccuracies suggest that his passio was written at least 100 years after the events described.

 Symeon Metaphrastes writes that, moved by the zeal of his friend Saint Nearchus, Polyeuctus had openly converted to Christianity.
 "Enflamed with zeal, St Polyeuctus went to the city square, and tore up the edict of Decius which required everyone to worship idols.
 A few moments later, he met a procession carrying twelve idols through the streets of the city.
 He dashed the idols to the ground and trampled them underfoot."

 He was tortured by the authorities and ignored the tears and protestations of his wife Paulina, his children, and his father-in-law.
 He was beheaded.

 Veneration

 He was buried at Melitene, and a church was dedicated to him there.
 Christian tradition states that the parents of Euthymius the Great prayed for a son at the church of St. Polyeuctus in Melitene.